Kythira ferry travel Guide

 What to note as to ferry bookings

-Option date: Special attention is to be paid to the option date of the ticket purchase.
-Departure tickets from Kythira are assigned an option date which typically expires 3 days prior to departure.
-This option date is always announced during booking procedures.
-It is the clients' responsibility to purchase their tickets within this deadline.
+Option date is always announced during booking procedures and is written in the reservation form when asked the reservation to be sent via e-mail.
+It is the clients’ responsibility to purchase their tickets within this deadline.
 If not so, bookings are automatically cancelled through the booking system.

-When to book: Please tend to your timely booking both to and from Kythera, especially during high season (July and August)
+Please tend to your timely booking both to and from Kythera, especially during high season (July and August).

-Kythera Port: Diakofti is the port of Kythera.
+Kythira Port: Diakofti is the port of Kythera

 Before your departure for destinations, such as the tropical, subtropical and the developing countries, a traveler’s health guide should be the most important preparation for you.